dalesgit/wiki-vim/pages/easter-6-homily.md

 ### Bible 101

 You know the first thing you learn in Bible 101 about the last book of the Bible is that it is written in the genre known as **apocalyptic**.
-The second thing you learn is that the purpose the various books in the apocalyptic genre is to **encourage people during times of persecution and suffering**.
+The second thing you learn is that the purpose of the various books in the **apocalyptic** genre is to **encourage people during times of persecution and suffering**.

 After that, the third through the 150^th^, things you  learn -- well that's kind of all over the place.